Part OneWhat Is A Trauma Nurse?

 Nurses wishing to pursue an advanced practice role in trauma may decide to become an acute care nurse practitioner (ACNP).
 These nurses obtain a master’s degree in nursing and certification in their area of specialization.
 For more information on the acute practitioner role, see our article on the acute care practitioner role.

 ACNPs may work in EDs, burn centers, critical care units--anywhere trauma patients receive care.
 Advanced practice salaries are affected by the same factors that shape RN salaries nationwide.
-The Bureau of Labor Statistics, reports that in 2015, median annual income for nurse practitioners was $104,740.
+The Bureau of Labor Statistics, reports that in 2015, the median annual income for nurse practitioners was $104,740.

 Part ThreeWhat is the career outlook for trauma nurses?